-8. DISRUPTIVE SPEECH OR CONDUCT
+7. DISRESPECTFUL/ INAPPROPRIATE SPEECH OR CONDUCT

 Conduct or verbal, written, pictorial, or symbolic language, which materially and substantially disrupts classroom work, school activities, or school functions.
 Inciting school disturbances, promoting fights, use of vulgar or obscene language, locker violations, trespassing, gambling, pranks, possession of pornography, inappropriate cafeteria behavior, or other acts that disrupt the educational environment of the school.
+Disrespectful verbal, written or symbolic language, or gesture directed at a staff member, which is rude, vulgar, defiant, or considered inappropriate to public settings.
+Intentional, inappropriate language or threat directed at or to students, administrators, faculty, or other school personnel.